Insider Selling: CarGurus, Inc. (NASDAQ:CARG) Chairman Sells 13,994 Shares of Stock

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of CarGurus stock in a transaction on Friday, July 30th.
-The shares were sold at an average price of $28.79, for a total transaction of $402,887.26.
-Following the completion of the sale, the chairman now directly owns 558,510 shares of the company’s stock, valued at $16,079,502.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the firm’s stock in a transaction dated Monday, August 2nd.
+The stock was sold at an average price of $29.08, for a total transaction of $406,945.52.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Langley Steinert also recently made the following trade(s):